 A word of caution: support groups (both online and "real world") play an important and in many cases, vital role in maintaining a positive outlook during treatment, as well as staying up-to-date on the latest brain tumor issues.
 However, you have to be cautious and evaluate how much you can trust anything you find.
 There are bad people out there looking to make money off of your misfortune, and even people who are trying to help might inadvertently supply you with misleading information.
 NOTHING on the Internet or a support group meeting should be taken as medical advice.
 You have to research anything you find and discuss it with your doctors.
-The chat rooms are most susceptible to problems because there may not be other people to discuss the pros and cons of the treatment.
-On the other hand, in an online support group like the brain-temozolomide list, you can ask for many people's experiences with a treatment and get a broader view of it.
+The chat rooms are most susceptible to problems because there may not be other people with which to discuss the pros and cons of the treatment.
+On the other hand, in an online support group like the Brain Tumor Treatments group, you can ask for many people's experiences with a treatment and get a broader view of it.

 When using the Internet use common sense and discuss information with your doctor to help you make the best possible decision for your care.
-Government agencies will have a web address ending in ".gov" and educational/universities will have a web address ending in ".edu".
 To evaluate the information you find on a web site, consider the credentials of the person posting the information, how up-to-date the site is, if there is contact information posted on the site, and if the claims on the site are too good to be true or it is selling something.